valueflows/valueflows/mkdocs/docs/algorithms/track.md

 ### Pseudocode

 The following is included to give some idea of the logic required.
-It tries to cover all actions and scenarios, but is meant as a suggestion, and has not been thoroughly tested in code.
 It is not meant to reflect code, for example "null" could be "nil" or "none", and "list" could be any collection.
+It tries to cover all actions and scenarios, and has been tested in one installation, but is still meant as a suggestion.

 ```
 EconomicResource "previous":